g-ford/cradle/part7/README.markdown

 5. `digit` returns the pair `(2, "the rest of the input")`
 6. Now that `<+>` has a result for both sides, it bundles the two success up into a pair and pairs that with the remaining input giving `(('a',2), "the rest of the input")`

-If we were to try and write `identity` using our previous technique, it would be far more cumbersome and much harder read the intent of the code.
+If we were to try and write `identity` using our previous technique, it would be far more cumbersome and much harder to read the intent of the code.
 As you can see, using combinators is a powerful and clean technique that makes the intent far more readable.

 ## Starting again (again)